gurdaan/RAG_Assignment/readme.md

 - **Weaviate Vector Database**: Efficient storage and retrieval of news embeddings
 - **Autogen Agents**: AI-powered agents for processing and generation tasks

-## Prerequisites

-- Python 3.9+
-- Weaviate database (local or cloud)
-- OpenAI API key (or alternative LLM provider)
-- Kaggle account (for dataset access)

-## Data Procesing Pipeline is in Data_Processing Folder
+## Steps To Run The Project
+1) Run pip install -r requirements.txt
+2) Run docker compose up to start weaviate and olama
-# 1) Run data.py to get the data and save in Weaviate DB
+3) Run data.py to get the data and save in Weaviate DB
-# 2) Autogen Agents are present in Agents Folder
+4) Autogen Agents are present in Agents Folder
-# 3) To run the project run uvicorn main:app
+5) To run the project run uvicorn main:app